justaszie/weight-tracker/README.md

 ## Testing
 - Tests currently cover only the backend and use `pytest` framework.
 - The test suite includes unit and integration tests.
-Unit tests are defined by module and integration tests are split by feature groups.
+The unit tests are defined by module and the integration tests are split by feature groups.
 - Unit tests have a total ~85% coverage with all business logic covered.
-- Integration tests use isolated environments to test end-to-end features (separate test database, mocked Google Fit integration)
+- Integration tests use isolated environments to test end-to-end API features (separate test database, mocked Google Fit integration)

 Test suite structure: